hsph-bst236/HW10/README.md

 # Problem 2: Flow Matching on MNIST

 In this problem, you will implement Conditional Flow Matching (CFM) for the MNIST dataset.
 CFM is a generative model that learns a conditional flow field.
 This assignment will guide you through implementing key components of CFM and training the model on MNIST.
+You will need to make a `ddpm_plots` directory for the figures to save.

 ## Flow Process

-In CFM, the model learns a time-dependent vector field that progressively transforms a noise sample into a data sample through a continuous flow.
+In conditional flow matching (CFM), the model learns a time-dependent vector field that progressively transforms a noise sample into a data sample through a continuous flow.
 The conditional probability paths for this process are defined by a mean $\mu_t(x)$ and standard deviation $\sigma_t(x)$ that change linearly over time.
 We use Optimal Transport Conditional Vector Field (VF) in this problem.
+The code you will need to complete is in `flow_matching.py`.

 ### Key Quantities
 The key quantities for the flow process are: